bt909/imap-mailstat-exporter/README.md

 ## Loglevel

 At the moment INFO (default), WARN and ERROR are used.
 DEBUG is available, but I don't output anything on this level yet.
 INFO tells you when metrics are fetched and give you additional information how long the connection setup, the login process and the whole metric fetch takes.
-If INFO is too noisy you can switch to WARN or ERROR level and only get information about warnings or errors by using e.g. commandline flag `-loglevel WARN` (version 0.0.1), or `--log.level="WARN"` (version 0.1.0 and newer).
+If INFO is too noisy you can switch to WARN or ERROR level and only get information about warnings or errors by using e.g. command line flag `-loglevel WARN` (version 0.0.1), or `--log.level="WARN"` (version 0.1.0 and newer).

 ## OCI Container Image